-What Do People Think About Them?
+What Do People Think About No Bull Shoes?

 “I’ve seen friend after friend convert to these shoes at my local gym, after making the switch from Nike Metcons or the Reebok Nano.
 This convinced me to give them a try and I’m very happy that I did.
 They feel great for lifting, are better than Metcons for running and they are just as good as my Inov-8s for rope climbs.
 Kind of the perfect Cross-Fit shoe.”

 “I have long, thin feet and have never really found a pair of workout shoes as comfortable as these ones.
-I do 4-5 high intensity workouts a week so need something that stands up to a serious beating.
+I do 4-5 high-intensity workouts a week so need something that stands up to a serious beating.
 These ones certainly do that.
 I’ve been using them for around six months now and they’re only just now showing some small signs of wear and tear.”

 “Not great for long-distance running, but they’re perfect for gym workouts of all kinds.
-The low heel toe drop is perfect for squats, deadlifts, lunges, etc. and then cushioning works well for cardio or sprints.
+The low heel-toe drop is perfect for squats, deadlifts, lunges, etc. and then cushioning works well for cardio or sprints.
 I made the switch from the Nike Metcon 4 and find that these ones breathe a bit better. “

 Compare Colors for the Nobull Trainers on Amazon

-What about for Lifting?
+What about Lifting?

 If you’re a lifter, you may want to know whether or not these will work for weight lifting.
 Or, if you should stick with a more specialized lifting shoe.

-You should be able to squat, deadlift, and do olympic lifting in style!
+You should be able to squat, deadlift, and do Olympic lifting in style!

 You can see some of our top picks for lifters here: The Best Lifting Shoes to Consider.